 The sinking of the RMS Titanic was an awful tragedy that resulted in the death of more than 1,500 people on April 15, 1912.
-When we think of this event we often think of the tragedy as a whole, rather than the lesser-known, but just as equally devastating, stories resulting from the sinking.
+When we think of this event we often think of the tragedy as a whole instead of the lesser-known, but just as equally devastating, stories resulting from the sinking.
 Here, we examine some of the most tragic stories that came from the sinking of the Titanic.

 1. The Rice Family